sharkymark/v2-templates/README.md

 ## Deprecated templates

-Within the `src` directory, you'll find the handful of Docker-based templates that I use personally.
-Any other templates in the `1-notmaintained` directory are no longer maintained but you'll welcome to use them as a reference.
+Within the `src\templates` directory, you'll find the handful of Docker-based templates that I use personally.
+Any other templates in the `notmaintained` directory are no longer maintained but you'll welcome to use them as a reference.

 ## API examples